 KNIGHTS OF THE CARIBBEAN™

 Most people think in terms of the “Crusades” having been conducted in the Holy Land of Jerusalem from the eleventh through the thirteenth centuries.
 However, the Crusades actually continued throughout the sixteenth century and in 1492, a Crusade led by Christopher Columbus who was at least related if not a Templar himself, a Knight of one of the religious, military Orders carried on what is now known as the Crusades of the Americas.
+This is an untold history, yet thoroughly documented in my books.

 Founded in 1495 during the first wave of European colonization of the New World, today Santiago de los Caballeros (the first “Santiago” of the Americas) is the second largest metropolis in the Dominican Republic on the island of Hispaniola.
 Also known as Santiago de los 30 Caballeros, it is the capital of Santiago Province.
 It is estimated that during the colonial period (1492–1832), a total of 1.86 million Spaniards settled in the Americas.
 The Spanish Empire would expand across the Caribbean Islands, half of South America, most of Central America and much of North America (including present day Mexico, Florida and the Southwestern and Pacific Coastal regions of the United States).